Poulnabrone dolmen: Tourism and preservation

 The site is relatively unblemished, despite being a popular tourist attraction.

-A large car park was opened in 2007 by the Clare County Council to deal with traffic problems caused by cars or coaches parking on the narrow road, guided by a 2005 estimate that put the number of annual visitors at 200,000.
+A large car park was opened in 2007 by Clare County Council to address traffic problems caused by cars or coaches parking on the narrow road, guided by a 2005 estimate that put the number of annual visitors at 200,000.
 In 2007, tension arose when Lynch requested that visitor facilities should be reduced to preserve "the spiritual quality of the landscape surrounding the tomb."